wezm/wezm.net/v2/content/posts/2020/slowing-read-rust-posting.md

 the years.
 Read Rust was initially just an RSS feed but after requests for an actual web-page I built a small site with the [Cobalt static site compiler][cobalt].
 In late 2019 in an effort to streamline the sharing of posts I rebuilt the site as dynamic web app.
-In early 2020 I added full test search.
+In early 2020 I added full text search.

 As mentioned in the introduction, from here I plan to share [#rust2021] posts and after that posting will be much less frequent.
 Thanks for reading, and happy